Product review: Bosch UniversalAquatak 135 High Pressure Washer (£179)

 The 3-in-1 nozzle on the UniversalAquatak performs 10% better than its predecessors, according to Bosch, and allows the jet to be concentrated on a tiny area for cleaning in tight nooks and crannies.
 This ‘pencil jet’ setting can be adjusted to a rotary mode, or a fan spray for cleaning larger areas.

-I was impressed by the handy detergent bottle which attaches to the nozzle, allowing my car shampoo to be distributed evening during the washing phase.
+I was impressed by the handy detergent bottle which attaches to the nozzle, allowing my car shampoo to be distributed evenly during the washing phase.

 The cable length is 5m, which allowed me to move around the car with ease and not worry about the wire snagging.